roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 This page explains the way Roboconf manages the model things.

-There is not a Roboconf model, but TWO Roboconf models.
+There is not ONE Roboconf model, but TWO Roboconf models.
 They cover various steps and requirements.

 Roboconf's model is handled in **roboconf-core**.